unraid/docs/docs/unraid-os/manual/storage-management.md

 ### Setting the Write mode

-The write mode is set by going _Settings-\>Disk Settings_, and look for the **Tunable (md_write_method**) setting.
+The write mode is set by going _Settings → Disk Settings_, and look for the **Tunable (md_write_method**) setting.
 The 3 options are:

 - **Auto**: Currently this operates just like setting the